Folkloric Feel: Track listing

-† "Wedding Song" is an untitled bonus track not included in all CD pressings.
-It can be found in an Arts & Crafts compilation album titled Adventures in Advertising.
-Another non-album track is "The Wristwatch of the Shepherdess", an interpretative cover of the Cuban traditional "El Reloj de Pastora" by Arsenio Rodríguez.
-The two songs are also available in vinyl and digital download editions.
+The 0:38 version of "Wedding Song" is an untitled bonus track not included in all CD pressings.
+The 5:45 version and "The Wristwatch of the Shepherdess" (an interpretative cover of the Cuban traditional "El Reloj de Pastora" by Arsenio Rodríguez) can be found on two different editions of the Arts & Crafts promotional compilation CD Adventures in Advertising, as well as some digital download editions of this album.